 This cultivar from Ukraine is named in honor of Vladislav Volkov, a Soviet cosmonaut.

-The fruits of ‘Cosmonaut Volkov’ are around 2-3 inches wide, orangish-red with green shoulders and a sweet and tangy flavor.
+The fruits of ‘Cosmonaut Volkov’ are around two to three inches wide, orangish-red with green shoulders and a sweet and tangy flavor.
 They are one of my husband’s all-time favorites.

 This mid-season cultivar will be ready to harvest in 72 days after transplanting.

-You’ll find ‘Cosmonaut Volkov’ for purchase in packs of 35-40 seeds from Territorial Seeds via Arbico Organics.
+You’ll find ‘Cosmonaut Volkov’ seeds available for purchase from Sherwoods Seeds via Amazon.

 Now that you know how your tomato cultivars are going to behave, you should have an easier time knowing how to give them excellent care in your garden, get bumper crop harvests, and be able to organize your canning and salsa-making projects accordingly.